-Abalone 2019 2018 2017 Holdings (tons) 161 145 103
+Abalone 2020 2019 Holdings (tons) 229 161

 Demand for abalone from our customers continues to outweigh our output.
-Our sales and marketing team continues to focus on growth in US\$ pricing and in the year under review we achieved an average increase of 7% in US\$ pricing across our sales categories.
-Our sales and marketing team is focused on securing additional geographical markets and increasing US\$ pricing in the 2020 financial year.
+Our sales and marketing team continues to focus in the growth of US\$ pricing but because of covid-19 the selling price slightly declined in Far East market.
+Our sales and marketing team is focused on securing additional geographical markets and increasing US\$ pricing in the 2021 financial year.
 The market continues to demand more live abalone.
 Live abalone sales are 70% of the total sales volumes and this is expected to continue in the foreseeable future.

-Product: LIVE ABALONE " Market: HONG KONG, TAIWAN Product: CANNED ABALONE " Market: HONG KONG, TAIWAN
+Product: LIVE ABALONE " Market: HONG KONG, TAIWAN Number of abalone facilities Product: CANNED ABALONE " Market: HONG KONG, TAIWAN